kamilazdybal/PCAfold/docs/tutorials/demo-train-test-selection.rst

 functionality can be utilized.
 Suppose that in every cluster you have a very distinct set of observations on which you would always like to test your model.
-You can point out those observations when initializing ``TrainTestSelect`` object through the use of ``idx_test`` vector.
+You can point out those observations when initializing ``DataSampler`` object through the use of ``idx_test`` vector.

 We simulate this situation by appending additional samples to the previously